By the time they’re 45 years old, approximately 39 per cent of men have low levels of androgenic hormones (including testosterone).

 Exercises that involve heavy resistance increase your serum total testosterone.
 These exercises also help regulate AR (androgen receptor) mRNA and protein expression.

 However, you shouldn’t push yourself too hard.
-If you perform these exercises too often, you could be placing too much metabolic stress on your body.
-This may lead to overtraining which can cause an increase in cortisol and reduced androgen receptors.
+If you perform these exercises too often, you could place too much metabolic stress on your body.
+This may lead to overtraining, which can cause an increase in cortisol and reduced androgen receptors.

-So, you’d be doing the exact opposite of what you’re trying to do.
+So, you’d be doing the opposite of what you’re trying to do.
 In turn, you’d be worsening your symptoms.
-And, you’d likely be harming your body.
+And you’d likely be harming your body.

 So, we recommend that you start off slowly and ease your way into this new practice.
 Listen to your body and take breaks when you need them.

-Increasing the number of androgens in your bloodstream isn’t going to happen in the matter of a few minutes or a few hours.
-So, you should be patient with the process and give your body a chance to react to the change.
+Increasing the number of androgens in your bloodstream isn’t going to happen in a few minutes or hours.
+So, you should be patient with the process and allow your body to react to the change.

-When in doubt, you should consult your doctor about your level of activity.
+When in doubt, you should consult your doctor about your activity level.
 You should also consider hiring a personal trainer who can help you navigate lifting weights for the first time.

 2. Increase Vitamin D

-Vitamin D (calciferol) is an essential vitamin that every one of us needs.
+Vitamin D (calciferol) is an essential vitamin that everyone needs.
 It helps with many different bodily functions, including the following:

-In essence, vitamin D helps you take care of your body as a whole.
-And, it’s important that you get the amount of vitamin D that you need so that you don’t feel the loss of energy associated with vitamin D deficiency.
+In essence, vitamin D helps you care for your body as a whole.
+It’s vital that you get the amount of vitamin D you need so that you don’t feel the energy loss associated with vitamin D deficiency.

-If you feel that vitamin D may be the problem, you should talk to your physician.
-He/She can help you figure out whether or not you have a vitamin D deficiency.
+You should talk to your physician if you feel vitamin D may be the problem.
+He/She can help you determine whether you have a vitamin D deficiency.
 Then, he/she can help you find the right amount if necessary.

-Since low vitamin D links directly to low androgens in the bloodstream, it’s important to ensure that you’re getting the amount that you need.
+Since low vitamin D links directly to low androgens in the bloodstream, it’s essential to ensure you’re getting the amount you need.

 3. Increase Protein Intake